Composite Fence: Pros, Cons, and Total Cost

-Making sustainable choices for our homes is more important than ever, but it shouldn’t mean sacrificing quality or style.
-When it comes to fencing, you can have it all.
-A composite fence is a fantastic choice for the eco-conscious homeowner, as it’s typically crafted from a blend of recycled plastics and reclaimed wood fibers.
-This process gives new life to materials that would otherwise end up in a landfill and reduces the demand for virgin timber.
-But its green credentials are just the beginning.
+Making sustainable choices for your home shouldn't mean sacrificing style, especially when it comes to your fence.
+You can have it all.
+A composite fence is a brilliant option for the eco-conscious homeowner, crafted from a blend of recycled plastics and reclaimed wood fibers.
+This process gives new life to materials that would otherwise hit a landfill and reduces the demand for new timber.
+But its green benefits are just the start.
 This material is also incredibly durable and low-maintenance, designed to last for decades without needing chemical stains or sealants.
-It’s a choice that’s good for the planet and great for your peace of mind.
+It’s a choice that’s good for the planet and even better for your peace of mind.

 Key Takeaways